gw4-isambard/docs/user-guide/XCI.rst

 Running
 =======

-Since the XCI system uses Cray ALPS to run jobs all executables run in jobs need to be run with ``aprun`` otherwise the jobs can run on the MOM nodes that can cause problems.
+Since the XCI system uses Cray ALPS to run jobs all compute intensive executables need to be run with ``aprun`` to run on the compute nodes otherwise the jobs can run on the MOM nodes that can cause problems.

 Queues
 ======